YouTube Affiliate Disclosure: Copy-Paste FTC Wording Templates (2026)

 If you use affiliate links on YouTube, you’re legally required to disclose that relationship to your viewers.
 This isn’t optional.
 It’s not a best practice.
 It’s a Federal Trade Commission requirement that applies to anyone earning commissions from product recommendations in the United States, and similar rules exist in the UK, EU, Canada, and most other markets.

 Despite this, a huge number of YouTube creators either don’t disclose at all or do it in a way that doesn’t actually meet the requirements.
 The rules aren’t complicated, but there’s a lot of confusion about what counts as adequate disclosure and where it needs to appear.
+If you are still deciding whether affiliate links make sense for your channel, see our guide on whether you should use affiliate links on YouTube.

 Here’s a straightforward breakdown of what you actually need to do.